Book an Appointment

 Windows 10 has a lot of visual effects, like animations, shadows, and more advanced effects, which are part of the Fluent Design language on Windows 10.
 The Fluent Design, while creates a more modernized look, could slow down your computer.
 Thankfully, you can turn these effects off, though, to make Windows 10 feel faster.
 In […] The post Turn off Fluent Design to Increase Performance appeared first on Computer Repair Blog.

-New Processor Compatibilities on Windows 11
+The New OOBE on Windows 10